 Portraits Outside The Palazzo Grande

 The Palazzo Grande had been a venue I had never heard of before this wedding day.
-After driving from the church, I was absolutely stunned when I walked in the front doors.
+I was absolutely stunned when I walked in the front doors.
 The Palazzo is large enough to host multiple wedding receptions at once but it’s easy to tell (as a guest) which part of the building you should be in.
-I’ve been to some wedding venues where the signs were confusing, and my husband and I accidentally crashed a different wedding from the one we were supposed to be at this way!
 The chandeliers are beautiful and really painted an elegant picture when you first walk in.
 They even have a self playing piano that they allowed us to use for photos!

-We had quite a bit of time before we could get into the reception space, so we took wedding party portraits outside.
-It was quite chilly at this point in the year, so we made sure to be as quick as we could.
-Luckily, the girls all had matching furs that kept them warm.
+We had quite a bit of time before we could get into the reception space for this wedding at The Palazzo Grande, so we took wedding party portraits outside.
+Luckily, the girls all had matching furs that kept them warm in the chilly November air.
 With the winter season starting, furs were a very elegant touch to this day.
 I worked with the groomsmen for their portraits and we had fun.
 We tossed Zach around and really tried to make each other laugh as much as possible.
 They were a great bunch to work with!

 Ready to Work Together?

 I would love the opportunity to work with you!
-I am still taking on some 2025 and 2026 weddings and elopements.
-I have had such a wonderful time connecting with couples this winter season- so many couples getting married this year is so exciting!
+I’m still taking on some 2025 and 2026 weddings and elopements.
 Contact me today to reserve your date!